Mount-Seir-Tech/vue-test/README.md

 ### 1. Make a component for the Movie Items
 Create a component that displays the Title, Year, and Creator of the Movie.
 This should be reused for every movie in the list.

-### 2. Movie Interface
+### 2. Movie Type
-Create an Interface for the movie type.
+Create a Type for the movie.
 This should match up with the data returning from the API.

 ### 3. Create a details View for a movie item.
 When a user clicks on a movie item a new window should open up will all the movie details.